 Knowing how to identify and manage ignition sources is essential for workspace safety.
 While it’s impossible to list every possible ignition source, most can be addressed through consideration of operations, storage, and standards.

-- Have you considered the possible sources of heat when you’re operating tools?
+- Have you considered the possible sources of heat when you’re operating tools (Figure A)?

 - Are chemicals, batteries, paints, and “work in progress” projects stored appropriately?